Buying at auction? Here’s how a conveyancer can help.

 An auction is a public sale of property, usually conducted by a real estate agent acting as an auctioneer where potential buyers can bid for a property.
 The reserve price is the minimum offer the seller is willing to accept for the property.
 However, auctions give the possibility for offers to go above and beyond the reserve price.
 In that case, the highest bidder wins and signs the contract on the spot.
 No negotiations (such as a longer settlement period).
 No cooling off period.
 Just a legally binding agreement, then and there.

-This is how a conveyancer at Waters Lawyers can help:
+How can a conveyancer at Waters Lawyers help?

 1. Review the Contract and Section 32

-These documents are often filled with legal jargon, so it can be easy to overlook crucial information that may impact your willingness to purchase the property.
-This could include building restrictions, unpaid rates, current tenancy agreements, nearby development plans or other pertinent information to indicate the longevity and safety of the property, such as if it’s affected by floods or bushfires.
+Without a conveyancer knowing what to look for, it can be easy to overlook crucial information in these documents as they’re often filled with legal jargon.
+Within them could lie details of potential building restrictions, unpaid rates, current tenancy agreements, nearby development plans or other pertinent information about the longevity and safety of the property (like if it’s affected by floods or bushfires).

 As your conveyancer, we go through all legal documents with a fine-tooth comb and flag anything that could be a potential deal breaker or need further investigation.
 If you let the agent know you’re interested in the property, they will forward you a copy of the contract which you can then pass on to us.